klmnden/azure-docs.tr-tr/articles/active-directory/develop/scenario-protected-web-api-app-configuration.md

     "ClientId": "[Client_id-of-web-api-eg-2ec40e65-ba09-4853-bcde-bcb60029e596]",
     /*
-      You need specify the TenantId only if you want to accept access tokens from a single tenant (line of business app)
+      You need specify the TenantId only if you want to accept access tokens from a single tenant (line-of-business app).
-      Otherwise you can leave them set to common
+      Otherwise, you can leave them set to common.
       This can be:
-      - A guid (Tenant ID = Directory ID)
+      - A GUID (Tenant ID = Directory ID)
-      - 'common' (Any organization and personal accounts)
+      - 'common' (any organization and personal accounts)
       - 'organizations' (any organization)
       - 'consumers' (Microsoft personal accounts)
     */